 Having great support is vital in driving beneficial word of mouth marketing for our company and products.

-6. Measurement & Feedback
+6. Measurement and feedback

 To conclude this list, I would like to mention the measurement aspect.
 Because, without adequate measuring, it is next to impossible to create meaningful progress.